 The author starts with discovering that the pain of life comes from the relationship with others, and deeply analyzes the relationship between husband and wife, parent-child relationship, workplace relationship, etc. in the intimate relationship, and leads us to self-discipline.
 Sort out, self-discovery.

-Let us finally realize that: confusion and ups and downs are reminders of life, pain is the cry of the troubled soul, confusion is the beginning of wisdom, all of which brings us closer to our true selves.
+Let us finally realize that: confusion and ups and downs are reminders of life, pain is the cry of the troubled soul, and confusion is the beginning of wisdom, all of which bring us closer to our true selves.

 If we can learn to face difficulties and unsatisfactory in a fickle life, do not confront, do not escape, change what can be changed, and accept what cannot be changed, then no matter how ups and downs in life, we can live peacefully and happily.

 A section of the autobiography of the concentration camp, coupled with the explanation of meaning therapy, constitutes this not-thick little book.
 Asking about the meaning of life is the instinct of many people at a certain stage.